splunk/public-o11y-docs/admin/authentication/SSO/sso-PingOne.rst

    For example, enter ``https://api.example0.signalfx.com/v1/saml/acs/XXXXYYZZ``

 #.
-For Entity ID, enter a URL to the ACS URL, but with a different ending path segment
+For :guilabel:`Entity ID`, enter a URL to the ACS URL, but with a different ending path segment

    For example, enter ``https://api.example0.signalfx.com/v1/saml/metadata``.